-Considering Toronto is home to many different ethnic groups, the city presents neighbourhoods that represents the diversity of its citizens.
+Considering Toronto is home to many different ethnic groups, the city presents neighbourhoods that represent the diversity of its citizens.
 Some examples are Chinatown, Corso Italia, Greektown, Little India, and Little Jamaica.
 Here, one can enjoy a variety of dishes coming from all over the world: all tastes can be satisfied in Toronto!
-From French-Caribbean cuisine, to empanadas, to Nu Bügel (Venezuelan wood-fired bagels), to sushi, to tacos, to Jamaican-Italian cuisine (such as the Rasta Pasta restaurant), and much more.
+From French-Caribbean cuisine to empanadas, to Nu Bügel (Venezuelan wood-fired bagels), to sushi, to tacos, to Jamaican-Italian cuisine (such as the Rasta Pasta restaurant), and much more.
 For the food-lovers, St. Lawrence Market is not to be neglected: visit the market in order to taste the delicious food (praised by National Geographic), or to try out some fun cooking classes.

 Toronto offers a variety of experiences.
 For those that are interested in exploring the artistic side of the city, the Royal Ontario Museum possesses over 6 million items in its collection.
 Some of its collections include Korean and Chinese art, Egyptian mummies and First Nations art.
 For those who are more outdoorsy, High Park is one of the best choices: it is considered to be a jewel in the city and is an ideal place for picnics, biking, playing tennis and even swimming.
 Yet, the park has much more to offer: skating on the Grenadier Pond or visiting theatrical stage or the zoo, are only a few options.

-If you are in Toronto, the CN Tower is a must see: being 553m tall, it offers a breathtaking view of the city.
+If you are in Toronto, the CN Tower is a must-see: being 553m tall, it offers a breathtaking view of the city.
 Here, you can do the EdgeWalk or even have dinner in the award-winning restaurant.

 Toronto – Sports Lover’s Paradise